 If you think you may want your LLC to be taxed as a corporation in the future, include language in Article III of your operating agreement to give yourself this option.
 Do this by stating that members may elect to be treated as a C corporation at any time.

 The differences between LLC tax structure are very nuanced, so consult with a tax professional to help you decide what’s best for your company.
-Check out our small business owner’s guide to LLC taxation to determine the best tax structure for your company.

 6. Article IV: Choose a Management Structure